linehanMatt/tmp-content/blog/in-search-of-efficient-data-narratives-origin-story.md

 tags: ['data economy']
 authorSlug: 'nick-jordan'
 ---
-### Buried under a mountain of inefficiencies was an idea for a new Narrative.
+## Buried under a mountain of inefficiencies was an idea for a new Narrative

 It used to happen all the time and it drove us nuts.